- Significance and purpose

 Significance and purpose

-This application wants you to encourage your self-exploration in a playful way.
+The Vital Questions Project wants you to encourage your self-exploration in a playful way.
 By answering the questionnaire you might gain new insights, reflections and knowledge.

-Instruction about how to use this application
+Instruction about how to use the Vital Questions Project

 In the oldest and most ancient writings of humanity, the Indian verses, we can benefit from traditional knowledge, which is gaining in importance these days again.
-The ancient Indian language Sanskrit has such a beautiful sound that I want to use the original names as well as the English translation: It is about the values; Prema or Love, Sathya or Truthfulness, Dharma or Righteousness, Shati or Peacefulness and Ashima or Non-violence.
-My five first questions are regarding these basic and valuable attitudes.
+The ancient Indian language Sanskrit has such a beautiful sound that I prefer using the original names as well as the English translation: They are about the basic values of life: Prema or Love, Sathya or Truthfulness, Dharma or Righteousness, Shanti or Peacefulness and Ahimsa or Non-violence.
+Five questions in the first chapter are regarding these basic and valuable attitudes.
 It is worth examining your answers in this application also with these five basic attitudes above.

 Encouragement to serenity

 “Bye, bye… Couch!
 How to avoid your therapists couch” says the Dutch author and therapist Jeffrey Wijnberg already in the title of his book as a warning about the members of his profession.
-He questions common attitudes within the world of psychotherapy into question .
-He wants to warn everybody just not to fall too quick and easy into the hands of a therapist, as it is a fact that therapies are often not helpful.
-His opinion about self confidence for example, I find quite astonishing.
-Wijnberg represents the opinion, that quite often it might be more helpful to be more careful and restrained, in order to avoid wrong decisions.
+He questions common attitudes within the world of psychotherapy in a quite humorous way.
+Wijnberg wants to warn everybody just not to fall too quickly and easily into the hands of a therapist, as it is a fact that therapies are often not helpful.
+For example, I find his opinion about self-confidence quite astonishing.
+Wijnberg represents the opinion that quite often it might be more helpful to be more careful and restrained, in order to avoid wrong decisions.
 It is a brave move to hold a view like that, as it is against the common opinion of mainstream therapists, who rather claim that self-confidence is one of the most important aims in therapy.

 As I am quite familiar in the sector of systemic family therapy, I would like to give some advice and lead the user of this application to a journey into a new world.